 What exactly to serve your wine with can be a lively topic of conversation, the key to getting a meal just right and a wonderful way to enrich your experience around the table.
-Yet even though pairings are rarely a question of right and wrong – prescriptive rules don’t sit well with something as subjective as the senses – it’s understandable to find all this talk of pairings quite complex and even intimidating.
+Yet even though pairings are rarely a question of right and wrong – prescriptive rules don’t sit well with something as subjective as the senses – you might well find all this talk of pairings quite complex and even intimidating.
 The word ‘gastronomic’ will have some people running for the hills!
 So, here’s an idea that might feel a bit more approachable: mood and wine pairings.

 Here, we’re talking about setting a scene and making a moment.
 And we think that ‘hygge’, the famously ‘untranslatable’ Danish/Norwegian idea of cosiness and togetherness, is a good word to keep in mind.
 You might think all things hyggelig are a bit passé.
 Haven’t lifestyle trends moved on since 2016?
 Whilst it’s true that the concept of hygge whipped up a frenzy in the publishing industry and pinterest circles a while ago now, the moment we’re currently living in invites us to revisit this with a new perspective in mind…and a glass of wine in hand!

 Get outside first